LaunchPadLab/token-master/README.md

 ```
 This adds the `token_master` class method we used above, and you can make the same calls we described in the `confirm` example above.

-2. When you call the `token_master` class method, for each *tokenable action* you provide, five methods are added to the class for each *tokenable action*, and named accordingly.
+2. When you call the `token_master` class method, for each *tokenable action* you provide, a handful of methods are added to the class for each *tokenable action*, and named accordingly.

 Assuming the *tokenable action* below is `confirm`, the methods would look like this:

 Instance methods
 * `set_confirm_token!`
 * `send_confirm_instructions!`
+* `resend_confirm_instructions!`
 * `confirm_status`
 * `force_confirm!`